 Learn how to smoke it for delectable poultry that no one will be able to resist.

-Our top 5 smoking woods for Turkey
+Our top 5 smoking kinds of wood for Turkey

 Even the most delectable cooked carnivorous dish pales in comparison to smoked poultry!